Shift Leader and Shift Manager Training in Quick-Service and Fast Casual Restaurants

 When working within a restaurant enterprise with many locations, you can save yourself a lot of time and effort during restaurant employee training by utilizing restaurant HR software.
 This software can be incredibly useful for keeping updated versions of your manuals, videos, and other resources in a place that can be accessed and referenced from anywhere and at any time.

 Not only that, but restaurant HR software can also help you create onboarding and training documents and checklists that will ensure that each employee is up-to-date on their training, and that no important topics are missed.
 This can be especially useful when you are managing the training of new employees across a large number of locations, saving your HR department a lot of time and energy in tracking the progress of each new employee.
+When paired with our employee scheduling software, you have all of the tools you need to run a shipshape restaurant!

 Leveraging Technology to Manage Restaurant Labor Costs Whitepaper cover image